 Book deals or collaboration offers – If you build your blog audience big enough – especially with a strong presence on social and other media – publishers and authors may notice.
 You can increase your chance of collaborating on a book by hanging out in communities that attract your peers.
 It’s important to promote yourself as much as your blog by guest posting and appearing in offline media.
 Watch for opportunities on Help a Reporter Out (HARO).

 Speaking engagements – If you have a popular blog, others want to hear about your success in either your niche or blogging itself.
 Eventually, someone will ask you to speak at their event or you can seek out these opportunities.
 Some will pay you a considerable amount and cover all expenses.
 Others pay expenses only but will benefit you with promotion and validation of your expertise.
-Get started with a free eBook and training video from the public speaking master, Brian Tracy.

 Info-Products – One day you’ll wake up and realize you have enough content for a book, so why not put it together?
 Online courses can also generate a sizable income.
 The majority of bloggers who make the most money online have an info-product of some sort.
 For more information read our post, How to Develop Your Own Online Coaching Info-Products.